johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/BeforeunloadEventCancelByPreventDefaultEnabled.md

 # BeforeunloadEventCancelByPreventDefaultEnabled

 ## Control the behavior for the cancel dialog produced by the beforeunload event (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 130.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 130.

 ## Supported versions